bennett-j/RoboChallenge/docs/notes.md

 also robot.stop() both useful in moving the robot around

 - taken the approach of not explaining too much of the code in the instruction sheet, believing that is better done by a demonstrator face to face.
+- with `sensing.py` students will probably hold the robot in the air when starting and find no wheels turn when they put it down.
+That is because the sensor sees black when there is no surface in front of it and therefore stops instantly.
+The robot needs to be on the floor when the program starts.

 # Ideas